kdabwl/SmallObjects/README.md

  static oop jumpTargetRoutines[] = {(oop)&&¹st,(oop)&&²nd,…,(oop)&&ⁿth};
  asm goto("jump *%0"::"r"(jumpTargetRoutines[ⁱth])::¹st,²nd,…,ⁿth /*labels*/);
 ```
-This statement we want for jumping according to `computed label jumpTable[ⁱth]`; there are _not_ many [asm goto](https://gcc.gnu.org/onlinedocs/gcc/Extended-Asm.html#:~:text=asm%20goto%20allows) examples which demonstrate the previous.
+This statement we want for jumping according to `computed label jumpTargetRoutines[ⁱth]`; there are _not_ many [asm goto](https://gcc.gnu.org/onlinedocs/gcc/Extended-Asm.html#:~:text=asm%20goto%20allows) examples which demonstrate the previous.
 At first, the statement does not jump to any of the named labels -- this is proforma only so that C·compiler knows expected branch targets.
 At second, the computed target is passed to the statement -- which indeed emits code for the effective jump.
 There are many things to consider: how the routines at the branch targets have to be set up, how to act, and to go further in their enclosing `Interpreter loop`; these tests are work in progress at the time of this writing.

 ### 7. &lt;this item intentionally left empty, for later&gt;